 Kennel Club Registration

 All our puppies are registered with the Kennel Club and come with a five-generation pedigree.
 We are committed to full transparency and can provide copies of all health test certificates for both parents before you commit to a puppy.
+If you have any questions about our health testing, please get in touch — we are always happy to discuss this in detail.